How to wash cloth diapers…. is there only one way to do it? What if I mess it up? Whose advice can I trust?

 - Agitation is one of the most important elements for washing diapers.
 This is where non-HE washing machines have an advantage, as they usually have agitators and they do help a ton.
 (I miss my old washer… *sigh*) However, you can achieve adequate agitation in a HE washer, too.
 That may require some experimenting to find the exact level of fullness that your machine cleans best at.

 - Top loader HE machines usually do best somewhere between 1/2 and 2/3 full, while front-loaders usually do best between 2/3 and 3/4 full.
 Machines vary, so you can only know how yours responds by tracking how full your loads are & the results.
-My machine does better at 3/4 full than it does at 2/3.
+My machine has a king-size capacity and does better at 3/4 full than it does at 2/3.

 Give It A Try!